jborza/gba-solitaire/source/readme.md

-klondike notes:
+# What's this about

+Solitaire was the first computer game I have played, ages ago, on an ancient Windows 3.1 laptop.
+I have never actually implemented it.

 # The target platform

-Gameboy Advance (GBA).
-It has a resolution of 240x160, four directional buttons on the d-pad, and A, B buttons.
+Let's target Gameboy Advance (GBA).
+It has a resolution of 240x160, four directional buttons on the d-pad, and A, B buttons and runs the ???
+CPU at ???
+MHz.
+We can develop in C using the excellent [devkitPro toolchain](https://devkitpro.org/).

+## Graphics

+The Game Boy Advance has a couple of graphic modes.
+I plan to use  [Mode 3](https://www.coranac.com/tonc/text/bitmaps.htm), which is a bitmap mode, with a resolution of 240x160 and a 16-bit palette of 16 colors.

 # Prototyping the dimensions

-We'd like a layout such as
+We'd like a screen layout such as:

 Score Time
 P C   F F F F

 1 2 3 4 5 6 7

-Where the P/C/F things stand for pile and card placeholders, and the numbers 1,2,3,4,5,6,7 represent the columns with their respective initial height.
+Where the P/C stands for pile and the card next to it; F is the foundation placeholder.
+The numbers 1,2,3,4,5,6,7 represent the columns with their respective initial height.

-need 6 columns of cards, 2 rows. padding for the board and cards
+So we need 7 columns of cards organized 2 rows. we also need some padding for the board and cards

-width formula:
-240 = board_padding / 2 + (card_width + card_pading * 2) * 6

-height formula:
-160 = board_padding / 2 + (card_height + card_padding * 2) * 6

-# Let's prototype in CSS
+## Let's prototype in HTML / CSS

-Creating a simple mock board in HTML:
+I considered multiple options on how to prototype - whethe to do it in Creating a simple mock board in HTML :

 ```html
    <div id="board">